dockur/samba/readme.md

   * ### How do I modify the configuration?

-    You can set the `USER` and `PASS` environment variables to set the credentials for the share.
-And you can bind the `/storage` folder to the location you want to use for the share.
+    You can set the `USER` and `PASS` environment variables to modify the credentials for the share from their defaults (user `samba` with password `secret`).

+    To change the storage location, you can bind  `/storage` to the location you want to use for the share.

-    If you need more advanced features, like multiple shares or multiple users, you can modify the `smb.conf` file in this repo, and bind mount it to the container like this:
+    If you need more advanced features, like multiple shares, you can modify the `smb.conf` file in this repo, and bind mount it to the container like this:

     ```yaml
     volumes: